pronamka/dictation_manager/README.md

 # dictation_manager
-A program to check your wocabulary in different languages using excel sheets
+A program to check your vocabulary in different languages using Excel sheets